Nicole Phelps, LPC

 Terri McNeely, LSW

-Terri is a highly qualified, state-certified teacher.
-She is a special education teacher and reading specialist.
-Terri has a Master's degree in education and has been studying and practicing various forms of yoga, healing and energy work for over 25 years.
+Terri is a highly qualified state-certified teacher.
+She is a special education teacher and reading specialist with a Master's degree in education.
+She also holds a Master's Degree in Social Work from the University of Akron and is licensed by the state of Ohio as a Licensed Social Worker.
+She has been studying and practicing various forms of yoga, healing and energy work for over 25 years.
 Terri is a graduate of TRY4 Life School at the E-500 RYT level of Yoga Teacher Certification, a member of the Fellowships of the Spirit Ministry and prophecy, and a Level II Reiki practioner.
 She works with children and adults by incorporating the practices of mindfulness, breath therapy, creative visualization and relaxation/meditation with learning.

 Lisa Ruman, LISW, CHT